 Although heat is part of the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of creating it (furnaces burn fuel to generate heat) which is why it also is used as a two way appliance.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of energy efficiency.
-Just compare these two luxury level units from Lennox.
+It works by transferring heat instead of creating it (furnaces burn fuel to generate heat) which is why it also is used as a dual function appliance.
+It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just look at these two top of the line units from Lennox.

 XC25 Air Conditioner

 up to 10.2 HSPF

 What is SEER and HSPF?